-Alexis will be taking on the huge challenge #tenfortilly, where she will run ten events over the next eight months in memory of her daughter Tilly.
-Alexis will be challenging herself to complete the Brighton Marathon, London Landmarks Half Marathon, The Big Half, Richmond Half Marathon, Hampton Court Half, Great South Run, and four 10K runs.
+Alexis took on the huge challenge #tenfortilly, where she ran ten events over eight months in memory of her daughter Tilly.
+Alexis challenged herself to complete the Brighton Marathon, London Landmarks Half Marathon, The Big Half, Richmond Half Marathon, Hampton Court Half, Great South Run, and four 10K runs.
 This is Alexis’ story and Reason for Running.

 By Alexis Berman